rishabhchhillar/Traffic-Sign-Classifier/README.md

 *Sigma - 0.1
 *Dropout keep probability - 0.5

+I decided to train the model for 30 epochs because it let the model converge properly without overfitting and training for lesser epochs also resulted in a lower test set accuracy.
+I set the learning rate at 0.001 as it allowed for proper learning without converging at a local minima.
+For the optimizer I chose Adam as it combines the best properties of the AdaGrad and RMSProp.
+After testing various dropout probabilities, I found that 0.5 worked best for this model and helped in preventing overfitting.

 My final model results were:
 * training set accuracy of 99.8%.
 * validation set accuracy of 95.2%.